Kennesaw Dog Bite Lawyer

 Frequently Asked Questions About Kennesaw Dog Bite Cases

 Victims often have questions about what to expect and how the legal process works.
-Here are some common concerns.
+We answer some of the most common questions below.

 Even if a dog has never bitten anyone before, the owner may still be held liable in Georgia if the owner knew (or should have known) the dog had aggressive tendencies.
 Evidence such as growling, lunging, or past complaints can help establish that the dog posed a danger.
 A lack of prior bites doesn’t automatically protect the owner from responsibility if negligence can be proven.

 GMV Law Group works on a contingency fee basis.
-You pay nothing upfront.
+You pay nothing up front when hiring a Kennesaw dog bite attorney.
 We only collect a fee if we win your case or secure a settlement.
+The attorney’s fee is a percentage of the compensation.

 Under Georgia law (OCGA 4-8-1 through 4-8-33), a vicious dog is one that seriously hurts someone without being provoked.
 A dog may be classified as dangerous if it has bitten someone, shown aggressive behavior, or killed a pet while off the owner’s property.
 Owners must register vicious or dangerous dogs, keep them secure, and post warning signs.

-Georgia law allows you to recover damages even if you were partially at fault, as long as you were less than 50% responsible.
+Georgia’s comparative negligence law allows you to recover damages even if you were partially at fault for a dog bite, as long as you were less than 50% responsible.
 Your compensation may be reduced by your percentage of fault.
 If you are 20% at fault, the compensation would be reduced by 20%.

 Get Your Free Consultation with a Kennesaw Dog Bite Lawyer